natchuop/robot-map-poisoning-defense/README.md

 bash scripts/runTestFakeObstacle.sh
 ```

 This script should launch the same pop-ups as earlier, but there should be 2 different RViz windows (it might be hidden under the other window).
 These RViz windows should also be recording the locations/data sensed by both robots.
 You can use WASD and arrow keys to drive these around.
+Press `Ctrl-C` in the terminal (not Webots) to close everything.

-Once you try out all 3 of these commands, your setup should be complete.
+Once you try out all of these commands, your setup should be complete.

 ## Other Scripts Found in the Repository